syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 ## Assign Banner Text to a Control

 1) First, Add one control to the form.
-For Example, we can choose **"TextBoxExt"** control.
-Create an instance of **TextBoxExt"** and add it to the form.
+For Example, we can choose **TextBoxExt** control.
+Create an instance of **TextBoxExt** and add it to the form.

 {% tabs %}